Get Outside to Make Giant Dish Soap Bubbles

 5-10

-It’s simple to help kids whip up a dish soap bubble mix at home, and you can make wands for blowing giant bubbles with a few sticks, some kitchen twine, and a metal washer.
+It’s simple!
+Help kids whip up a dish soap bubble mix at home and create wands for blowing giant bubbles with a few sticks, some kitchen twine, and a metal washer.

 For best results, try this experiment on a day when it’s not too windy.